zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 does not behave.
 Cravings have not made a flag of cravings, not a flag of cravings Not overlooking, not a flag of view, and not a flag of view The cravings do not overdo the vision or the cravings or the entourage.
-“Therefore, it is due to that fact that the snot be shaken in the snot That would come from the same way.
+"Therefore, it is due to that fact that the snot be shaken in the snot That would come from the same way.
 In the womb of the humiliation of the adepts of the playwright Allergic creamy in the stigma does not shake, does not shake.